neu-se/CS4530-Fall-2023/Assignments/revised-project-plan.md

 **Mandatory update for all teams:** Even if your work breakdown is entirely unchanged compared to the preliminary plan, please be certain to include updates on all "sprint -1" tasks (those which were scheduled to be completed before the due date of this revised plan).
 Many teams included research/learning tasks in the first week to help inform the rest of the work breakdown: you should be certain to revise your work breakdown based on what you have learned so far.

-**Please note that in order to receive full credit for the final delivered product, each team is expected to deliver Minimum Viable Product and additional features proposed in the project plan (marked as desirables).
+**Please note that in order to receive full credit for the final delivered product, each team is expected to deliver Minimum Viable Product (marked as essential) and additional features proposed in the project plan (marked as desirables).
 Please plan your work accordingly.**

 ## Submission
 Your revised project plan should be submitted as a single PDF on Canvas under the assignment "Revised Project Plan."